-The next financially healthy behavior we will look at in our series is “Plans and Prioritizes.”
-When you add purpose and persistence to this financially healthy behavior you can achieve financial well-being and a MoneySmartLife.
+The next financially healthy behavior, we will look at in our series is “Plans and Prioritizes.”
+When you add purpose and persistence to this financially healthy behavior, you can achieve financial well-being and a MoneySmartLife.

 Prioritizing is determining what is REALLY important to you and your household.
 What has the first claims on your time, talents, and treasure?
 It is a balance of short and long term goals informed by your values then backed by your time, talents, and treasure.
 Applying your resources toward your values will result in long term success and financial well-being.
 It also eliminates regrets for misspent time and money.
-“No one ever said on their deathbed ‘I wish I’d spent more time at the office. ” --Harold Kushner.
+“No one ever said on their deathbed, ‘I wish I’d spent more time at the office.” --Harold Kushner.

 Even the wealthy prioritize.
-No matter how rich a person is there is never enough money since dreams always exceed available money.
+No matter how rich a person is, there is never enough money since dreams always exceed available money.
 Or else it wouldn’t be a dream.
 Unfortunately, many working-class households don’t plan.
 “Planning ahead is a measure of class.
 The rich and even the middle-class plan for generations, but the poor can plan ahead only a few weeks or days.” --Gloria Steinem.
 The reality is that you only have so much time and energy per day.
-If you have to use most of it to provide basic needs or resolving immediate money crisis then long-term planning often suffers.
-It is harder to see and move toward the horizon when your back is burdened and you face gale-force economic headwinds.
-This is especially true of people of color in America that have faced generations of dispossessions through the instruments of predatory capitalism.
+If you have to use most of it to provide basic needs or resolving immediate money crises, then long-term planning often suffers.
+It is harder to see and move toward the horizon when your back is burdened, and you face gale-force economic headwinds.
+This is especially true of people of color in America that have suffered generations of dispossessions through the instruments of predatory capitalism.

 Here are two facts about priorities.

 Visioning and goal setting is one of the 7 components of financial capability.
 Your plan should be more than a general idea of where you want your life to be.
 Your plan should have specificity.
-That is where effective goal setting comes in.
+That is where goal setting comes in.
 Be sure to set S.M.A.R.T. goals.

 Visioning is about seeing your life as you want it to be and the path to get there.
 Proper visioning is both pragmatic and aspirational.
 A dreamer must be asleep to dream.
 A visionary must be awake to see.
-Whether by dream or vision you must consistently act in concert with it to make it a reality in your life.
+Whether by dream or vision, you must consistently act in concert with it to make it a reality in your life.